melezhik/jam/README.md

 The configuration file is pretty self-explanatory:

 - `sources` - is array of directories where source code ( parts to get build and compiled together ) resides.
-It is necessarily to say, that elements in `sources` are processed in order, if element "A" is depended on other elemet "B", than "A" should be followed by "B" in `sources` list.
+It is necessarily to say, that _elements in `sources` are processed in order_, if element "A" is depended on other elemet "B", than "A" should be followed by "B" in `sources` list.
 - an `application` parameter points to the _application source directory_ - the one that will be choosen to make distibutive from.
 So all other elements in `sources` array may be treated as exeternal dependencies.